Colombian–Peruvian territorial dispute

 The Colombian–Peruvian territorial dispute was a territorial dispute between Colombia and Peru, which, until 1916, also included Ecuador.
-The dispute had its origins on each country's interpretation of what Real Cedulas (Royal Proclamations) Spain used to precisely define its possessions in the Americas.
+The dispute had its origins on each country's interpretation of what Real Cedulas Spain used to precisely define its possessions in the Americas.
 After independence, all of Spain's former territories signed and agreed to proclaim their limits in the basis of the principle of uti possidetis juris, which regarded the Spanish borders of 1810 as the borders of the new republics.
 However, conflicting claims and disagreements between the newly formed countries eventually escalated to the point of armed conflicts on several occasions.

 The dispute between both states ended in the aftermath of the Colombia–Peru War, which led to the signing of the Rio Protocol two years later, finally establishing a border agreed upon by both parties to the conflict.

-Spanish era
+Since 2024, a new conflict has focused on Santa Rosa, an island near Tres Fronteras that separated from Chinería Island through a natural process of fluvial fragmentation in the 1970s.

+Background

 At the beginning of the 18th century, the Spanish Empire's possessions in the Americas were initially divided into two viceroyalties: the Viceroyalty of New Spain and the Viceroyalty of Peru.
 From these viceroyalties, new divisions would be later established to better administer the large territories in Central America, South America and the Caribbean.

 On May 27, 1717, the Viceroyalty of New Granada was established on the basis of the New Kingdom of Granada, the Captaincy General of Venezuela and the Royal Audience of Quito.
 It would be temporarily dissolved on November 5, 1723, and its territories reincorporated into the Viceroyalty of Peru, but in 1739 it was re-established again and definitively, with the same territories and rights that it had according to the Royal Decree of 1717.

 A series of royal decrees followed in the following century until 1819.
 The decree of 1802 would later serve as the basis of the conflict between Ecuador and Peru, with its existence being disputed by the former.
 The decree of 1740 has also been called into question by the latter, with some historians also questioning its existence.

 After the wars of independence, the new republics in South America agreed to proclaim their limits in the basis of the principle of uti possidetis juris, which regarded the Spanish borders of 1810 as the borders of the new states.